phoddie/runmod/readme.md

 - `doUninstall()` -- Uninstall the current mod.
 A restart is necessary after this for the change to take effect.
 - `doInstall(offset, data)` -- Install data for new mod.
 A restart is necessary after this for the change to take effect.
 The `offset` starts at 0.
 The `data` must be an instance of an `ArrayBuffer`.
 The implementation of `doInstall` breaks the data into fragments no bigger than 512 bytes.
 - `doSetPreference(domain, key, value)` -- Sets the value of a preference to a string.

+> Note: `XsbugConnection` implements a general purpose mechanism to deliver responses to Commands, the `pending` list.
+At this time, only the `doGetPreference` and `doUninstall` commands use of it.

 #### Exploring the xsbug protocol
 The xsbug protocol is undocumented.
 Some experimentation will be needed to use it.
 The [source code of xsbug](https://github.com/Moddable-OpenSource/moddable/tree/public/tools/xsbug) is available, which provides a working example.
 Running xsbug locally with the simulator together with Wireshark is a good way to see how user interface features correspond to protocol messages.